What are the most spectacular roads in France?

-Col du Sabot is a high mountain pass at an elevation of 2.100m (6,889ft) above the sea level, located in the Isère département in the Rhône-Alpes region of France.
+Col de Sencours is a high mountain pass at an elevation of 2.378m (7,801ft) above sea level, located in the Hautes-Pyrénées department in the Occitan region of France.

 A gravel road to Col des Laquets in the French Pyrenees

-Col des Laquets is a high mountain pass situated at an elevation of 2,637m (8,651ft) above the sea level.
-Located in the Hautes-Pyrénées department of France's Occitan region, it’s one of the highest roads of France.
+Col des Laquets is a high mountain pass situated at an elevation of 2,637m (8,651ft) above sea level.
+Located in the Hautes-Pyrénées department of France, it’s one of the highest roads in the country.

 A steep paved road to Col de Mehatche in the Pyrenees